-BackyardEOS – beginners very basic guide (currently incomplete and work in progress)
+BackyardEOS – beginners very basic guide (functional but a work in progress)

 The aim of this guide is to give a very basic overview of what BackyardEOS (BYEOS) does, how it does it and how to setup workflows.
 This program is very powerful, has a fantastic support structure and a great forum.
 After reading this guide a newcomer should be armed with the basics to successfully capture and view images.
 I also use this program for star alignment, focus and drift alignment.